Ada Baker: Return to Sydney

 Baker returned to Sydney in December 1907, and her first reappearance in the city was for the Highland Society early in the following year.
 She formed a new juvenile choir at Nicolson and Co., a piano importer in George St, Sydney.
 By February 1908 she had enrolled over 60 students, and their first concert in mid-year was a benefit for Perth Children's Hospital, where they raised over AU£42.
 By March of that year she had re-commenced teaching singing to young students, in Marrickville, with the first concert on 19 June 1908 at St James Hall, in Phillip Street, Sydney.
 From this time that she became known as Madame Ada Baker, its earliest known press reference was in The Sunday Times in August 1908.

 Baker arranged music for and led the St Cecilia Ladies' Choir in Pymble, where she raised AU£1000 for the local branch of the British Red Cross Society during World War I. The Sydney Morning Herald said that "Madame Ada Baker's Pymble Cecilia Ladles' Choir can fairly claim to be the original 'All-Girl' Patriotic Entertainers."
 The choir performed a variety of concerts, including the play The Princess of Poppyland, by C. King Proctor, and the cantata The Hours, by Shapcott Wensley.

 Baker was a prolific fund-raiser, including for the Sydney Hospital, the Protestant Orphan's Fair, the Callan Park Hospital for the Insane, the Sydney Mission to Seamen, the Sydney Night Refuge for destitute men, and the Royal Alexandra Hospital for Children.
-Baker's enthusiasm when raising funds for the Rachel Forster Hospital for Women and Children had her made a life governor of the hospital in 1927.
+Baker's enthusiasm when raising funds for the Rachel Forster Hospital had her made a life governor of the hospital in 1927.
 From 1925 to 1932 she raised AU£500 for a permanent cot, and in 1932 she raised a further AU£140 for that hospital.

 Baker also arranged and performed in numerous concerts, recitals and eisteddfods, including a performance of Stephen Vost Janssen's concert The Rajah's Ruby (1921) and operetta The Lucky Dream (1930), Arthur A. Penn's light comic opera In Old Havana (1928) and The China Shop (1937), Suppé's opera Boccaccio (1933), Paul Lacôme's opéra comique Ma Mie Rosette (1935), and Robert Planquette's opéra comique Les Cloches de Corneville (1939).
 Starting in mid-1925, Baker arranged radio programmes and had her juvenile students broadcast over the medium, chiefly on 2FC.